gryphonshafer/Quizzing-Rule-Book/content/quiz_process.md

 - In the event three teams are involved, a 20-question tie-breaker quiz will be used.
     - The above rules for a three-team, 20-question quiz applies.
 - In the event two teams are involved, a 15-question tie-breaker quiz will be used with the following guidelines:
-    - If an error occurs on questions 1 through 11, the next numbered question is a 20-point bonus question.
+    - If an error occurs on questions 1 through 11, the next question number is a 20-point bonus question.
     - If questions 12, 13, 14, or 15 are erred, the bonus question will remain on the same question number and will not be counted in the basic 15 questions.
 Both teams must jump on questions 13, 14, and 15.
     - All bonus questions up to and including 12B are worth 20 points.
     - All bonus questions from 13 to the end of the quiz are worth 10 points.